DataOrc/Test/README.md

 * **Response**: `68 25 FB`
 * **Broadcast**: `FF FF FF FF 2E 3F`

 This command results in the version information be extracted from the device and sent over t the main server of the data center.
-Once executed, it cannot be stopped or returned back to the origins.
+Once executed, it cannot be stopped or returned back to the originals.

 **Error Codes**
 * **#21** - Not enough current to run